surniaulula/wpsso-user-locale/README.md

 <p>The default WordPress behavior is to apply the user locale / language preference to the back-end only &mdash; this plugin can optionally extend the user locale / language preference to the front-end webpage as well (enabled by default).</p>

+<h4>Do you use the Polylang plugin?</h4>

-<p>If the Polylang plugin is available, the "User Locale" menu will use Polylang language URLs for that locale.</p>
+<p>If the Polylang plugin is active, the "User Locale" menu will automatically use the correct Polylang language URLs for the current webpage.</p>

 <blockquote>
 <p><strong>Prerequisite</strong> &mdash; WPSSO User Locale (WPSSO UL) is an extension for the <a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization (WPSSO)</a> plugin, which <em>automatically</em> creates complete and accurate meta tags and Schema markup for Social Sharing Optimization (SSO) and SEO.</p>